United States Air Force Academy

 Acceptance Parade

-The end of Basic Cadet Training (BCT) is marked by the Acceptance Parade.
-During this event, cadets receive their fourth-class shoulder boards to recognize completing BCT and to signify their acceptance into the Cadet Wing.
-In a ceremony associated with the parade, new fourth-class cadets culminate the intensive BCT core values, honor, ethics and human relations training by taking the Academy Honor Code Oath and pledging to live by its principles.
-This parade is open to the public.
-Cadet families who attend are able to view the parade and the subsequent pin-on ceremonies.
+The end of Basic Cadet Training is marked by the Acceptance Parade.
+During this event, cadets receive their fourth-class shoulder boards to signify their acceptance into the Cadet Wing.
+In a ceremony associated with the parade, new fourth-class cadets take the Academy Honor Code Oath and pledge to live by its principles.
+This parade is open to the public and cadet families who attend are able to view the parade and the subsequent pin-on ceremonies.
 The Legacy Class is invited to view the parade and present Contrails to the outstanding basic from each of the 10 squadrons.

 Parents’ Weekend